No relations have yet been associated.

 In the Cognitive Atlas, we define a contrast as any function over experimental conditions.
 The simplest contrast is the indicator value for a specific condition; more complex contrasts include linear or nonlinear functions of the indicator across different experimental conditions.

 An indicator is a specific quantitative or qualitative variable that is recorded for analysis.
 These may include behavioral variables (such as response time, accuracy, or other measures of performance) or physiological variables (including genetics, psychophysiology, or brain imaging data).

 "Initial definition retrieved from the BrainMapLex.xls file located in the documentation section of: http://brainmap.org/scribe/index.html"

 NPicchetti (about seven years ago)

-Definition contributed by CTorgerson about six years ago:Subjects view images of actions in order to learn the action themselves.REVISION 3
+Definition contributed by CTorgerson about seven years ago:Subjects view images of actions in order to learn the action themselves.REVISION 3

 Definition contributed by BGregory about seven years ago:Subjects view images of moving body parts.REVISION 2

 Definition contributed by BGregory about seven years ago:Subjects view images of moving body parts. (from the BrainMapLex.xls file located in the documentation section of: http://brainmap.org/scribe/index.html)REVISION 1

 Definition contributed by SAdministrator about nine years ago:No definition submitted yetView Term Event Log